tsingson/otter/docs/index.md

 - **Generics**: You can safely use any comparable types as keys and any types as values
 - **TTL**: Expired values will be automatically deleted from the cache
 - **Cost-based eviction**: Otter supports eviction based on the cost of each item
-- **Excellent performance**: Otter is currently the fastest cache library with a huge lead over the [competition](https://github.com/maypok86/otter/blob/main/README.md#performance)
+- **Excellent throughput**: Otter is currently the fastest cache library with a huge lead over the [competition](https://github.com/maypok86/otter/blob/main/README.md#throughput)
 - **Great hit ratio**: New S3-FIFO algorithm is used, which shows excellent [results](https://github.com/maypok86/otter/blob/main/README.md#hit-ratio)

 ## :material-pencil: Example